fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 ## Ways to initialize TabView in SwiftUI

-Right we have two options to create a tab view with SwiftUI.
-We can either take control of the selected tab or avoid that's whatsoever.
+Right now we have two options to create a tab view with SwiftUI.
+We can either take control of the selected tab or avoid it whatsoever.
 Let's look into both of these approaches.

 ### Create the TabView with SwiftUI

 To create a `TabView` element, we need to pass the `Content` that is a list of SwiftUI views.
 To mark this view as a tab bar item, we need to use the `tabItem` view modifier passing inside a `Label` that describes a title and image.

 Let's now put all this together in the code.